How to Install Free SSL on HostGator WordPress Sites: Complete Auto SSL Setup Guide

 I remember struggling with manual SSL installation for a client’s website before Auto SSL was available.
 What should have been a 30-minute task turned into a full day of troubleshooting, support calls, and frustration.
 With HostGator’s Auto SSL, that same process now takes about 10 minutes from start to finish—a dramatic improvement that saves both time and stress.

-How to Set Up HostGator Auto SSL on WordPress
+How to Install Free SSL on HostGator WordPress Sites

 Setting up SSL on your WordPress site using HostGator’s Auto SSL feature is a straightforward process, but it does require attention to detail to ensure everything works correctly.
 I’ll walk you through each step, highlighting important considerations along the way.